mahima13082000/Super-Store-Sales-Dashboard/README.md

 Description:-

 This repository contains the Power BI files for a sales dashboard analyzing data from the Super Store.
-The dashboard provides insights into sales performance, product categories, geographical analysis, and more.
+The dashboard provides insights into sales performance, product categories, geographical analysis, and  forecasting more.

 Contents:-